DarkMagic06/DarkMagic06/README.md

 Focusing on studies

-Interested in hardware design, both digital and analog
+Interested in IC design

+Currenty not working on any projects

 Send an email at marios2132006@gmail.com for any inquiries